 This course is aimed at anyone who wants to make interactive story based games, but, who doesnt' know how to code.

 Fungus is a free Unity 3D plugin that allows non coders (like me) access to some of Unity's core features.
+This course has been updated to include changes & updates to Fungus 3.6

 If you have never used game development software, or if you have struggled with code trying to make games, Fungus and this course are exactly what you need.